 Kinda the most important thing, right?
 Here are two tips for you —

 - Travel with your friends (you'll save money by splitting cabs and sharing meals.
-You can even save a few hundred dollars on this program when you bring a friend.
+You can even save money on an ILP semester when you bring a friend.

 - Skip out on a two week trip and do a semester abroad instead